MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/collection-evaluation-view.md

 > Viewing collection evaluation at the CAS changed in Configuration Manager version 2103.
 For more information, see the [Collection evaluation information at the CAS](#bkmk_cas) section.
 >
 > When using the console connected to a CAS using Configuration Manager 2010, you'll see the following behavior:
-> - Evaluation related columns for device collections won't contain data.
+> - Evaluation-related columns for device collections won't contain data.
 > - The **Collection Evaluation** node under the **Monitoring** workspace isn't shown.
-> - Evaluation related information, such as evaluation status and links to the collection evaluation queues, won't be shown in the collection **Summary** group pane.
+> - Evaluation-related information, such as evaluation status and links to the collection evaluation queues, won't be shown in the collection **Summary** group pane.

 ## Collection evaluation queues